triamnetwork/triam-docs/docs/guides/concepts/triam-toml.md

 3. Also run the command on a page that should not have it and verify the `Access-Control-Allow-Origin` header is missing.

-## Stellar.toml example
+## Triam.toml example

 This file is UTF-8 with Dos-, UNIX-, or Mac-style end of lines.
 Blank lines and lines beginning with '#' are ignored.
 Undefined sections are reserved.
 All sections are optional.
-Many of these sections reflect what would be listed in your [triam-core.cfg](https://github.com/stellar/stellar-core/blob/master/docs/stellar-core_example.cfg)
+Many of these sections reflect what would be listed in your [triam-core.cfg](https://github.com/triamnetwork/triam-core/blob/master/docs/triam-core_example.cfg)

 ```toml
 # Sample triam.toml